jpulse-net/jpulse-framework/docs/dev/work-items.md

 - type: Idea
 - new jpulse-docker project?

-### W-0: view controller: strategy for cache invalidation
-- status: 🕑 PENDING
-- type: Feature
-- objective:
-  - ability to invalidate template load cache (.shtml, .tmpl, .css, .js) so that the app does not need to be restarted
-  - should work in multi node instances, and multi app server instances
-- automated way across all node instances of the app
-  - timer based, e.g. cache TTL?
-  - file change detection?
-  - on-demand via API?

 ### W-0: docs: syntax highlighting for preformatted sections
 - status: 🕑 PENDING
 - type: Feature